 Fleet Cost & Care collaborates with customers from day one to help develop solid working relationships between customers and our dedicated implementation managers.
-Every customer will receive a personalized training and implementation plan, developed based upon your needs and your schedule.
+Every customer will receive a personalized training and implementation plan, based upon your needs and your schedule.

 Critical Project Success Factors